 Use and disclosure of identifying information necessary for research and analysis in the public interest

-The Data to be shared by [Contractor] for the Project includes [select applicable: Health Information/Personal Information] (as set out in the schedule).
+The Data to be shared by WEHI for the Project includes Health Information (as set out in the schedule).

-[Select applicable:

-The [Contractor] has obtained consent from the relevant individuals in relation to using the Data for the purposes of the Project.

-OR

-(b) The Parties have each assessed and agree that the disclosure and use of the Health Information/Personal Information complies with Health Privacy Principle/Information Privacy Principle [insert relevant exception under principle 2] on the basis that:
+(b) The Parties have each assessed and agree that the disclosure and use of the Health Information/Personal Information complies with Health Privacy Principle/Information Privacy Principle 2.2a on the basis that:

-[insert all required elements for the exception.]
+The data was collected for COVID-19 pandemic management and the Project will support ongoing COVID-19 operations.

+Individuals (COVID-19 patients) would reasonably expect the data to be used for disease surveillance research.

 Authorisation of Data Collection, Sharing and Use

 Each Party represents that it is authorised to collect, share and use the Data as set out in the schedule for the purposes of the Project pursuant to the provisions of that Party's enabling legislation or of another Law.